What is Going to Change for the New 2018 Volvo XC90

 The XC90 from Volvo – Will 2018 see any major differences?

-While no official word has been had regarding the engine choices, we believe that Volvo will stick with the current options, but perhaps with a few minor tweaks.
+While no official word has been had regarding the engine choices for Volvo XC90 2018, we believe that Volvo will stick with the current options, but perhaps with a few minor tweaks.

 This should mean that we get a choice of turbo or super charging, all mounted on a 4-cylinder engine; the entry level T5 model is a 2.0 liter turbo 4-cylinder with 250 BHP and 258 lb/ft of torque, while the T6 will have turbo and super charging, around 315 BHP and then the hybrid.